 Mercy Redding’s NICU has long been a leader in caring for the smallest of newborns in the North State area, from Medford to Sacramento, from the coast to Reno.
 In fact, our team of neonatologists (doctors specializing in premature and high-risk babies), registered nurses, respiratory therapists, developmental specialists, lactation consultants, dietitians and pharmacists cares for nearly 400 babies each year.

-As a Level III NICU, we are equipped to provide specialized care including invasive monitoring, conventional ventilation, surgery, transport service, inhaled nitric oxide and high frequency oscillator ventilation.
+As a Level III NICU, we are equipped to provide specialized care including invasive monitoring, conventional ventilation, transport service, inhaled nitric oxide and high frequency oscillator ventilation.

 Our neonatal intensive care team includes you.
 As part of our philosophy of family centered care, we encourage you to touch, hold, bathe, change and feed your baby as often as is appropriate for their condition.
 This will help make your baby’s transition to health and home easier.